 Since the onset of the Covid-19 pandemic, DIFF has continued to collaborate remotely and found creative ways to engage with our audience.
-Thanks to the generous support of DIFF alumni filmmakers and various partner organisations, DIFF’s Virtual Viewing Room has brought quality cinema for free to viewers around the world.
-Now in our second year of taking the festival online, we eagerly look forward to reaching a wider audience online with another carefully curated lineup of exciting, unusual and eclectic films, along with interactive sessions that spark dialogue across our extended DIFF family.
+With the support of DIFF alumni filmmakers and various partner organisations, DIFF’s year-round Virtual Viewing Room has brought quality cinema for free to audiences.
+After two years of taking the festival online, and curated selections of films through these years, DIFF continues to reach a wider audience online with the DIFF Virtual Viewing Room.